How to Use Batch Script to Backup SQL Server Databases

-In Windows, batch scripts are command sequences that stored in text files and can be used to automate repetitive tasks.
-When it comes to SQL Server backup, batch scripting may not be the easiest way to learn, but it is certainly a productive one when you need to back up databases in bulk or on a regular basis.
+In Windows, batch scripts are command sequences stored in text files that can automate repetitive tasks, including SQL Server backup.
+While batch scripting may not be the most intuitive way to learn, it's a productive method for backing up databases in bulk or on a regular schedule.

-Before you start, please make sure the SQLCMD utility is installed on your machine, because it's the prerequisite for entering Transact-SQL statements, system procedures, and script files.
+Before starting, ensure the SQLCMD utility is installed on your machine, as it is a prerequisite for entering Transact-SQL statements, system procedures, and script files.

-If you are running SQL Server 2014 or earlier versions, the utility is shipped with SSMS.
-But from SQL Server 2016 onwards, you need to install it separately.
-Download SQLCMD utility and learn its syntax in this page.
+If you're using SQL Server 2014 or earlier, SQLCMD is included with SSMS, but for SQL Server 2016 and later, you'll need to download and install it separately.
+You can find more information on the SQLCMD utility and its syntax on this page.

 SqlCmd -E -S servername -Q "BACKUP DATABASE databasename TO DISK ='filepath\filename.bak'"

-If you only want to backup one or a few databases without additional requirements, just enter this command in text editor and fill in your own information.
-But if you want to keep different versions of backup, and each file contains the specific backup time, then you can use the following script:
+If you only need to back up one or a few databases without any additional requirements, you can simply enter a command in a text editor and fill in your own information.
+However, if you want to keep different versions of backups, with each file containing a specific backup time, you can use a script.

 ECHO OFF